Agenda Available

 Ordinance

-Approve Second and Final Reading of Ordinance No. 1070, an Ordinance Relating to the Annexation of Territory.
+Approve Second and Final Reading of Ordinance No. 1076, an Ordinance to amend and reenact section 7-04-04 of the Valley City Municipal Code related to numbers on buildings.

 Resolution